RobotEmperor/SDU-UR10E-Sensor-Common/README.md

   * parse_init_data(const std::string &path)

-    To load sensor filter gains, you can insert the path of config.yaml.
+    To load sensor filter gains, you can insert the path of init_data.yaml.

   * initialize()

-    Variables is initialize in this function.
+    Variables are initialized in this function.

   * offset_init(Eigen::MatrixXd data, bool time_check)